-APM Award 70% or above Distinction 60% or above Merit
+APM Award 70% or above Distinction 60% or above Merit 50% or above Pass

 H4.9 Postgraduate Diploma/Certificate

 The classification of awards for the Postgraduate Diploma/Certificate will be based on an APM derived from all Level 7 modules.
 Any Level 6 modules must be passed but will be excluded from the calculation of the APM.